Namrah-99/DSA-in-JS/data-structures/details/strings/complex-problems/find the longest palindrome in a string.md

 The algorithm preprocesses the input string by adding `#` between each character, then iterates through the processed string to find the longest palindromic substring using Manacher's Algorithm.

+### How Algorithm Works

+1. Preprocess the string:
+    - This step transforms the original string `s` into a new string processedString by adding special characters (`#`) between each character and at the boundaries.
+This helps to handle both odd and even length palindromes uniformly.
+    - For example, if `s` is `"babad"`, the `processedString` will be "#b#a#b#a#d#".

+2. Initialization:

+    - `center` and `right` are initialized to 0.
+These will keep track of the center and right edge of the current longest palindrome.
+    - `palindromeLengths` is an array initialized with zeros.
+It will store the length of the palindrome centered at each position in processedString.
+    - `maxCenter` and `maxLength` are used to track the center and length of the longest palindrome found.

+3. Main loop through the `processedString`:

+    - Calculate the mirror position: For each character `i` in `processedString`, calculate its mirror position `mirror` with respect to the current center.
+    - Use previously computed palindrome lengths: If `i` is within the right boundary of the current longest palindrome, use the minimum of the remaining length to the right edge and the palindrome length at the mirror position to initialize `palindromeLengths[i]`.
+    - Expand around center: Expand around `i` to find the maximum length of the palindrome centered at `i`.
+This is done by comparing characters at positions `expandLeft` and `expandRight` and expanding as long as they are equal.
+    - Update the center and right boundary: If the expanded palindrome at `i` goes beyond the current right boundary, update `center` and `right` to reflect the new palindrome's center and right edge.
+    - Track the longest palindrome: Update `maxCenter` and `maxLength` if the palindrome centered at `i` is longer than the previously found longest palindrome.

+4. Calculate the start index of the longest palindrome in the original string:
+    - Convert the center and length of the longest palindrome found in processedString back to the corresponding substring in the original string `s`.

+5. Return the longest palindromic substring:
+    - Extract and return the longest palindromic substring from the original string `s` using the computed start index and length.

 ## Step by Step Code explanation

 ### Initialization: